Korean diaspora: After independence

-Korea gained its independence after the Surrender of Japan in 1945 after World War II but was divided into North and South.
-After the establishment of the People's Republic of China in 1949, ethnic Koreans in China (Joseonjok or Chaoxianzu) became officially recognised as one of the 56 ethnic groups of the country.
-They are considered to be one of the "major minorities".
-Their population grew to about 2 million; they stayed mostly in Northeastern China, where their ancestors had initially settled.
-Their largest population was concentrated in the Yanbian Korean Autonomous Prefecture in Jilin, where they numbered 854,000 in 1997.
+Korea gained its independence after the Surrender of Japan in 1945, after World War II, but was divided into North and South.
 Korean emigration to the United States is known to have begun as early as 1903, but the Korean American community did not grow to a significant size until after the passage of the Immigration Reform Act of 1965.
 Between 1.5 and 2 million Koreans now live in the United States, mostly in metropolitan areas.
 A handful are descended from laborers who migrated to Hawaii in the late 19th and early 20th centuries.
 A significant number are descended from orphans of the Korean War, in which the United States was a major ally of South Korea and provided the bulk of the United Nations troops that served there.
 Thousands were adopted by American (mostly Caucasian) families in the years following the war, when their plight was covered on television.
 The vast majority, however, immigrated or are descended from those who immigrated after the Hart-Cellar Act of 1965 abolished national immigration quotas.

+After the establishment of the People's Republic of China in 1949, ethnic Koreans in China, Joseonjok in Korean and Chaoxianzu in Mandarin Chinese became officially recognised as one of the 56 ethnic groups of the country.
+They are considered to be one of the "major minorities".
+Their population grew to about 2 million; they stayed mostly in Northeastern China, where their ancestors had initially settled.
+Their largest population was concentrated in the Yanbian Korean Autonomous Prefecture in Jilin, where they numbered 854,000 in 1997.

-Europe and Latin America were also minor destinations for post-war Korean emigration.
-Korean immigration to Latin America was documented as early as the 1950s; North Korean prisoners of war choose to emigrate to Chile in 1953 and Argentina in 1956 under the auspices of the Red Cross.
-However, the majority of Korean settlement occurred in the late 1960s.
-As the South Korean economy continued to expand in the 1980s, investors from South Korea came to Latin America and established small businesses in the textiles industry.
+Europe and other parts of the Americas were also minor destinations for post-war Korean emigration.
+Korean immigration to South America was documented as early as the 1950s; North Korean prisoners of war chose to emigrate to Chile in 1953 and Argentina in 1956 under the auspices of the Red Cross.
+However, the majority of Korean settlements occurred in the late 1960s.
+As the South Korean economy continued to expand in the 1980s, investors from South Korea came to South America and established small businesses in the textiles industry.
 Korean immigrants were increasingly settling in urban centers of Bolivia, Chile, Colombia, Ecuador, Paraguay, Uruguay and Venezuela, although return migration from South America back to Korea has ensued since then.